The Seven Domains of Women's HealthJul 29, 2014

 Number one, physical health.
-Of course, physical wellness is important.
+Well, of course, physical wellness is important.
 Our ability to maintain a healthy quality of life and get through our daily activities without undue fatigue or physical stress, our ability to fight off diseases, these are important to us.
-The behaviors such as diet, and exercise, and screening that involve those things are important.
-Physical health certainly is important in our sense of wellness.
+And the behaviors such as diet and exercise and screening that involve those things are important.
+So physical health certainly is important in our sense of wellness.

 Number two, social health.
-This gets back to that you're only as happy as your least happy child.
-Our social health is the ability to relate to and connect with other people in our world and maintain healthy and positive relationships with family, and friends, and co-workers.
-This all adds to our social health.
+This gets back to that "You're only as happy as your least happy child," but our social health is the ability to relate to and connect with other people in our world and maintain healthy and positive relationships with family and friends and co-workers, this all adds to our social health.

-Four, environmental health, is our ability to recognize and be responsive to our environment and the challenges the environment might provide for us.
-Clearly, people in developing countries have difficulty with clean water, and that may be the number one issue in their environmental health.
-For us here in Utah it may be our clean air, or it may be that your own home isn't a healthy place because of mold or because of other aspects in your home that aren't healthy.
-The environmental health is based on the ability to recognize our quality of our air and the water and the land that surrounds us and in our homes in our communities.
+Four, environmental health is our ability to recognize and be responsive to our environment and the challenges the environment might provide for us.
+Clearly people in developing countries have difficulty with clean water and that may be the number one issue in their environmental health.
+For us here in Utah it may be our clean air or it may be that your own home isn't a healthy place because of mold or because of other aspects in your home that aren't healthy.
+So the environmental health is based on the ability to recognize our quality of our air and the water and the land that surrounds us and in our homes and our communities.

-Number five is intellectual.
-That's the ability to feel like we are really have the intellectual capacity to deal with an increasingly complex and fast world.
+Number five is intellectual health and that's the ability to feel like we really have the intellectual capacity to deal with an increasingly complex and fast world.
 Do we have the intellectual tools?
 Do we have the capacity to be informed?
 Do we have the ability to seek new challenges to stretch our minds?
 Are we worried about our cognitive ability as we get older?
 Is this distressing as we think we might be losing our ability to remember or process new things?
 How about that new iPhone?
-You figured that you can figure that one out?
+You figure that you can figure that one out?

 Number six is financial health.
-This is kind of tied in with occupational health.
-It's the ability to get personal fulfillment in our jobs, in our chosen career fields, and have enough finances to meet the basic needs of ourselves and our family without undue stress and worry about money.
+Now this is kind of tied in with occupational health, but it's the ability to get personal fulfillment in our jobs and in our chosen career fields and have enough finances to meet the basic needs of ourselves and our family without undue stress and worry about money.